tacaswell/docs/source/arch/filestore-format.rst

    with the ``file_path`` when the file is opened.

-There is not intended to be any reference to ``FileBase`` documents on in the analysis client code, but DAQ will need to both create ``FileBase`` entries and keep track of them to create ``FileEntryLink`` documents.
+There is not intended to be any reference to ``Resource`` documents on in the analysis client code, but DAQ will need to both create ``Resource`` entries and keep track of them to create ``FileEntryLink`` documents.